jessamynsmith/django-getting-started/README.md

 		        settings.py
 		        ...

 1. Edit my_project/urls.py and include the urls for your new app.
+Also, add a redirect so that anyone going to the base URL for your project will be redirected to app1.
 Once you are done, urls.py should look like this:

 		# urls.py
 		from django.conf.urls import include, url
 		from django.contrib import admin
+		from django.views.generic import RedirectView

-		from app1 import views as app1_views  # Import for app1 views
+		from app1 import urls as app1_urls  # Import for app1 urls

 		urlpatterns = [
 				url(r'^admin/', include(admin.site.urls)),
-				url(r'^app1/', include('app1.urls')),  # For all requests to /app1, look at urls in app1.urls
+				url(r'^$', RedirectView.as_view(url='app1', permanent=True)), # Redirect base URL to app1
+				url(r'^app1/', include(app1_urls), name='app1'),
 		]

 1. [Verify and commit your code](#process-for-committing-code)